Pami-1/Pami/README.md

 of four main phases: Data Preprocessing, Slice Purification, Feature Extraction, and Classification.
-The input of Pami is the source code of the target function, and the output is the vulnerability detection results and its interpretation.
+The input of Pami is the source code of the target function, and the output is the vulnerability detection results and its interpretation.<br>
 • Data Preprocessing: For the source code of the target function, we first perform code normalization on it and then conduct program slicing to generate its slices.